Categories of Adopters & How to Get Them to Adopt Your Product9 min read

 Let them be the first to know

-To make your early adopters feel special, make sure to keep them up to date with all the changes, both good and bad.
+To make your early adopters feel special, make sure to keep them up to date with all the changes and encourage action.

 Conclusion